AlphaZTX/unimath-plain-xetex/README.md

 # unimath-plain-xetex

+## About

 This package provides OpenType math support in (plain) XeTeX.
 See `unimath-plain-xetex-doc.pdf` for more information.

-If anybody wants to maintain this package, please email `alphaztx at 163 dot com`.

 Happy TeXing!

+## Build

+We need to use `texlua` to generate source files.
+Make sure that TeX Live is installed in your device.
+To build the package, run `./build.sh`, then you will get `unimath-plain-xetex.tar.gz`.

 ## License